 /first_folio/0?institutionId=2968.

-Again, the way you write any given sentence determines how you will create your In-Text citation.
-For example:
+Again, he way you write a sentence determines how you will create your In-Text citation.

 - According to "First Folio," the first edition of Shakespeare's plays was published in 1623.